 Looking for a new career that has you working with people, meeting clients, vendors, and using your creativity?
 How to start a career in event planning depends on you.
 In order to get hired, you’ll need a social personality, know how to listen, and how to relate to and understand people and their vision for their event.

-- Networking and experience.
-The best way to break into the field is volunteering for non-profit events.
-Whether you hand out programs, man the coat check or help with set-up and take down, you can gain so much experience from volunteering, and do something good for your community.
+The best way to break into the field is by volunteering for non-profit events.
+Whether you hand out programs, man the coat check or help with set-up and takedown, you can gain so much experience from volunteering, and do something good for your community.
 Non-profit organizations are always looking for volunteers to help keep their costs down.
 Search your local area charities and see what types of events are available.

 While breaking into any industry has its challenges, as long as you are committed, bring your social game, and be observant, you’ll have a great start.
 Building your contact list, networking with industry professionals, and volunteering for events will help you get the dream job you have always wanted.
 Every day is different in this dynamic industry and starting a career in it is an exciting journey you will love.